duroofkumar1-commits/AI_DIET_CONVERTER/README.md

 - **Login/Signup**: omitted since all data is local and single-user (CSV files scoped to one profile) — there's no server to authenticate against.

-If you'd like any of these expanded (bigger dataset, SQLite version, multi-user login), let me know and I'll extend this build.